mariodmpereira/mariodmpereira.github.io/docs/jekyll/03-customising-just-the-docs copy.md

   - jekyll-feed
 ```

-Please be advised that if you don't use a `baseurl` you should remote or comment that line.
+Please be advised that if you don't use a `baseurl` you should **remote** or **comment that line**.
 Trust me, it already caused me a lot of headaches trying to figure out why the website was misbehaving.

-You can now select anywhere on your markdown files one of these yaml keys using the {{ site.data.bolded.liquid }}, that comes with {{ site.data.bolded.jekyll }} out of the box.
+Not only you just setup some metadata for your website (like the page title), but you can now select anywhere on your markdown files one of these yaml keys using the {{ site.data.bolded.liquid }}, that comes with {{ site.data.bolded.jekyll }} out of the box.

-As an example, if you want to render the title of the site that you wrote on `_config.yml`, all you to need to do is this.
+As an example, if you want to render the title of the site you set up on `_config.yml`, all you to need to do is write this on any {{ site.data.bolded.html }} or {{ site.data.bolded.markdown }} file.

 ```markdown
 {{ "{{ page.title " }}}}